Queizen30/mc-tools-list/index.md

 - [Chunkbase](https://chunkbase.com) - Seed map
 - [JacobSJO Map](https://map.jacobsjo.eu/) - Chunkbase (see above), but it can read data packs and preview terrain
 - [MCSeedMap](https://mcseedmap.net/) - New version of chunkbase (unofficial)
-- [MCSeeder](https://www.mcseeder.com/) - Display an overwiev of a seed online
+- [MCSeeder](https://www.mcseeder.com/) - Display an overview of a seed online

 ### Building
 - [Pixel Circel Generator](https://donatstudios.com/PixelCircleGenerator) - Generate perfect circels in all sizes

 ### Enchanting and anvils
 - [Anvil enchanting optimizer](https://enchantmentoptimization.vercel.app/) - Optimize your enchanting in anvils to lose as less XP as possible
-- [Anvil enchanting optimizer]
+- [Enchantment ordering tool](https://iamcal.github.io/enchant-order/) - Almost the same thing as above, but a different name

 ### Other
 - [MC Utils](https://mcutils.com/) - Community powered Minecraft utilities for developers, builders and players